Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 #### Set custom data for remote notifications

-Sometimes users might want to set custom data on the payload of a remote notification and retrieve it by [iOSNotification.Data](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_Data).
+Sometimes users might want to set custom data on the payload for a remote notification and retrieve it by [iOSNotification.Data](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_Data).
 Below is an example of setting a string as `data` on the payload.

 ```
 {